stacks-network/docs/src/pages/storage-hubs/amazon-ec2-deploy.md

 9) Choose to proceed.
 10) Extend the IP with the `PUBLIC_IP/hub_info` tag like so.

-    You should see a response from your Gaia hub!
+    You should see a response from your Gaia hub.

     ![Hub test](/images/aws-hub.png)